Pregnancy - Morning Sickness

-Morning Sickness during pregnancy is probably one of the worst aspects of pregnancy for many women.
-Some suffer it all the way through pregnancy, some get a reprieve after 12-14 weeks, others think they're over it only for it to return again in the later months but this time accompanied by heartburn and indigestion.
+Morning Sickness during pregnancy is probably one of the worst symptoms of pregnancy for many women.
+Some suffer it all the way through, some get a reprieve after 12-14 weeks, others think they're over it only for it to return again in the later months but this time accompanied by heartburn and indigestion.

 Whilst some women merely feel a little off-colour, other women actually vomit and some are so ill they end up hospitalised (hyperemesis).